MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/commit-to-modernization-plan.md

 The technical leads team presents the ideal modernization path.
 The business leads agree to invest the time and money in that path.

-## Step 1 - Commit to a modernization path
+## Step 1 - Commit to a modernization roadmap

-Commit to a modernization path by aligning your modernization motivations to a modernization strategy.
+Commit to a modernization roadmap by aligning your modernization motivations to a modernization strategy.
 We covered five modernization motivations in the [envision step](../business-alignment/envision-cloud-modernization.md).
-Pull out these motivations because we use them here to create a modernization path.
+Pull out these motivations because we use them here to create a modernization roadmap.

 Most modernization motivations map to two or more modernization strategies (*see table*).